 This is where weekly calendar reviews play a huge role.
 Review the weekly schedule every Sunday night before the week starts and at the end of Friday when the week ends.
 This will ensure both your and your executive’s calendars are up-to-date with buffers for unexpected events.

 Don’t forget to let your boss know of the calendar edits.
 At the same time, request your boss to let you know if he makes any changes so that both of you are on the same page.

-To arrange your diary efficiently, some of the widely-used software and apps are here.
+To arrange your diary efficiently, some of the best software and apps for executive assistants are here.
 Tools like Zoom, Trello, and others will help keep both you and your executive on the right track.

 Zoom negates the necessity of a physical meeting and you can integrate your calendar with it to arrange meetings and participants.
 Any changes are automatically updated so that all concerned are aware of the updates.
 There is no time wastage as attendants can join and start meetings at the touch of a button.